 Many scientists and religious leaders say there’s no conflict in people believing in both a scientific and religious explanation of the origins of humans and other species.
 Fundamentalist Christians who read Genesis as scientific fact typically reject evolutionary theory.

-This is a major problem today—the secularists are using church leaders who compromise God’s Word with the secularist religion of evolution, millions of years, or both for their own anti-God purposes!
+This is a major problem today—the secularists are using church leaders who compromise God’s Word with the secularist religion of evolution and/or millions of years for their own anti-God purposes!

 The article continues as follows: